 Here at MomsLA, we love Halloween and Día de Los Muertos (Day of the Dead)!
-We love thinking about costumes, recipes and decorating our houses for these Fall holidays and keeping up fun family traditions.
+We love thinking about costumes, recipes, and decorating our houses for these Fall holidays.
+They’re both great ways to keep up fun family traditions.
 Our kids have been known to plan their costume ideas for months in advance.
 And maybe we have, too…

 Celebrating Halloween and Día de Los Muertos in Los Angeles is like nowhere else.
 There are so many creative people here, with so many great ideas for decorating, entertaining and dressing up.
 We’ve got you covered with all the info you’ll need, from where to get the Best Costumes in LA to where (and how) to celebrate Day of the Dead – even the best Pumpkin Patches in LA.
 Happy Halloween!